thunderbird/webext-docs/tabs.rst

          :name: [``active``]
          :type: (boolean, optional)

-         Set this to :value:`true`, if the tab should be active.
+         Set this to :value:`true`, if the tab should become active.
 Does not affect whether the window is focused (see :ref:`windows.update`).
 Setting this to :value:`false` has no effect.

       .. api-member::
          :name: [``url``]
          :type: (string, optional)

-         A URL to navigate the tab to.
-Only applicable for :value:`content` tabs and active :value:`mail` tabs.
+         A URL of a page to load.
+If the URL points to a content page (a web page, an extension page or a registered WebExtension protocol handler page), the tab will navigate to the requested page.
+All other URLs will be opened externally without changing the tab.
+Note: This function will throw an error, if a content page is loaded into a non-content tab (its type must be either :value:`content` or :value:`mail`).